Get a free application, infrastructure and malware scan report - Scan Your Website Now

 The Perfect Combination: WAF and DDoS Protection

-If your security team lacks an advanced behavioural DDoS mitigation tool like AppTrana and you’re dealing with a DDoS attack, this playbook explains simple steps on how to fix the DDoS attack and stop it in its tracks.
+If you lack an advanced DDoS mitigation tool like AppTrana and are facing a DDoS attack, this playbook provides simple steps to stop it.

 Threat Intelligence Feed